Activities Surrounding the Ranch

 Rachel Jepsen Taylor

-Rachel Jepsen Taylor and her late husband Vic created Jewel of the West a popular Hill City gift shop in 1999.
-For several years, she gave up a promising career as an attorney to spend more time with her current husband Shane, their daughter, and her flourishing business in Hill City.
-Jewels of the West features unique jewelry designs, home décor products, and apparel for women that would rival products found in the tony resort towns of Jackson, Santa Fe, and Aspen.
+Rachel Jepsen Taylor and her late husband Vic created Jewel of the West, a popular Hill City gift shop, in 1999.
+Jewels of the West features unique jewelry designs, home décor products, and apparel that would rival products found in the tony resort towns of Jackson, Santa Fe, and Aspen.

 Moni Matush